Through RS, students become leaders as global citizens by learning about different faiths across the modern world.

-A mastery of philosophical argument is illustrated by one’s capacity to run a line of argument, based on a solid premise that explains the perspective of one’s opponent and purports justified reasons for disagreement.
+Students aspire to master the writing of philosophical argument, alongside clear explanations of different beliefs.
+A mastery of philosophical argument is illustrated by one’s capacity to write a line of argument, based on a solid premise that explains a content-rich understanding of one’s opponent’s view and purports justified reasons for disagreement.

 Further details of the curriculum can be downloaded below.